 Determine risk and raise awareness of hepatitis C

-The good news is that events like World Hepatitis Day and Hepatitis Awareness Month in May bring important attention to the gaps in care, helps more people become aware of their risk and screening options, and an appropriate time for insurers to evaluate their HCV life insurance testing requirements.
+The good news is that Hepatitis Awareness Month in May brings important attention to the gaps in care, helps more people become aware of their risk and screening options, and is an appropriate time for insurers to evaluate their HCV life insurance testing requirements.
 ExamOne’s Strategic Account Representatives can help life insurance clients evaluate options for hepatitis C testing for individuals applying for life insurance.
 Working together with the healthcare industry, we can contribute to attaining the World Health Organization’s goal of eliminating viral hepatitis as a public health problem by 2030.